Bernardo2409/SO_Project/BernardoTiago_RecycleBin/README.md

 - Simple and detailed list views (list and list --detailed).

-- Search function for locating deleted files quickly.
+- Search function for locating deleted files quickly (flag -i to search with ignore case).

 - Option to permanently empty the bin (empty / empty --force).